-The competitive advantages of using the Australian steel industry are outlined and a summary of the main industry sectors is provided as they relate to major projects.
+The intrinsic value of engaging and using the Australian steel industry are outlined and a summary of the main industry sectors is provided.
 The applicable compliance requirements and standards applicable to construction in Australia are also explained.

 ASI is of the view that early engagement with project teams will maximise the potential benefits that will flow to each project and local industry.
-The Australian steel industry is keen to work with project proponents and their downstream FEED/EPCM contractors from the outset to achieve optimum project outcomes and help ensure that local industry is provided with full, fair and reasonable opportunity to supply major projects within Australia.
+The Australian steel industry is keen to work with project proponents and their constructors, engineers, specifiers and procurers from the outset to achieve optimum project outcomes and help ensure that local industry is provided with full, fair and reasonable opportunity to supply major projects within Australia.